-Career Services offers a variety of online tools and resources, available online 24 hours a day, that can be useful in the career planning and job-search process.
-Resources include résumé builders and templates, online mock interviews, video job-search tips, mentor matching, occupational information, employer and graduate school directories, job hunting guides, and career resource literature.
+Career Services offers a variety of tools and resources, available online 24 hours a day, that can be useful in the career planning and job-search process.
+Resources include résumé builders and critiques, online mock interviews, video job-search tips, LinkedIn profile critiques, mentor matching, and occupational information.